Valdez killer 'shot dead in driver seat'

 They are particularly interested in the whereabouts of a blue shoulder bag and an Apple Mini iPad belonging to the victim.

-They are also continuing its appeal for information regarding the movements of the black Nissan Qashqai, registered number 171 D 20419.
+They are also continuing their appeal for information regarding the movements of the black Nissan Qashqai, registered number 171 D 20419.

 Fundraiser